Solomonso/SpotifySong-API/README.md

 ### Test

-[Integration test](https://www.apollographql.com/docs/apollo-server/v2/testing/testing/) was written for GraphQL queries and mutation APIs
+[Integration test](https://www.apollographql.com/docs/apollo-server/v2/testing/testing/) was written for the GraphQL queries and mutation APIs

 #### Frontend

-The data was visualized in a bar chart comparing the popularity and danceability of the each songs.[Chart.js](https://www.chartjs.org/) Library was used.
+The data was visualized in a bar chart comparing the popularity and danceability of the each songs.
+[Chart.js](https://www.chartjs.org/) Library was used.

 ### **Running  the project locally**

 - Configure [Postgres](https://www.postgresql.org/) and create a db called topSong
-- Edit the 'DATABASE_URL variable in the .env file
+- Edit the 'DATABASE_URL' variable in the .env file
 - Run the following commands:

 ```
 npm install
 npm run db:migrate
+npm run db:seed
 npm start
 ```